Henry de Beaumont: Early life and career

-Landed estates
+Service under Edward II

-Beaumont obtained large grants of manors and lands, including Folkingham, Barton-upon-Humber, and Heckington, Lincolnshire, from King Edward II.
+Beaumont quickly became a favourite of Edward II, following his ascension as king in 1307.
+Beaumont was given large grants of manors and lands, including Folkingham, Barton-upon-Humber, and Heckington, Lincolnshire.
 He was summoned to parliament from 4 March 1309 to 20 October 1332, by Writs directed to Henrico de Bellomonte, whereby he is held to have become Lord Beaumont.
-He was again summoned to the English parliament from 22 January 1334 through to 16 November 1339, as Earl of Buchan.
-He sat in the Scottish parliament of Edward Balliol on 10 February 1334, as Earl of Buchan.
+More substantially, Edward II granted him the lordship of the Isle of Man on 16 March 1310.

-He had a grant of the Lordship of the Isle of Man in 1310.
-The next year he and his sister, Isabel de Vesci, were banished from Court by the Ordainers as associates of Piers Gaveston, but soon returned.
+Because of the favour shown to Beaumont and his siblings, the next year he and his sister, Isabel de Vesci, were banished from Court by the Ordainers along with Piers Gaveston, though they soon returned.
+Among the Ordainers demands was that the Isle of Man ought to be revoked from Beaumont and instead be held by "a good Englishman", a dig at Beaumont's French origin, which was another reason for his unpopularity.

+Despite this, Beaumont continued to be a prominent figure at Edward II's court.
 In 1313 he and his sister acquired the reversion of the manors of Seacourt, Berkshire, and Tackley, Oxfordshire, which, upon her death without issue in 1334, fell to him.
 In 1312 he received Birthorpe, Lincolnshire, forfeited by Roger de Birthorpe following an attack on nearby Sempringham Priory.
-Between 1317 and 1321 his wife succeeded to the English estates of her sister, Margery Comyn, wife successively of Sir John Ross and Sir William de Lindsay.
-He purchased the Lordship of Ditchburn, Northumberland, in 1320.
+Beaumont also purchased the Lordship of Ditchburn, Northumberland, in 1320.